 - Any secrecy about a case that affects the results

-- Having the experience of physical fight with another person like domestic violence
+- Having the experience of a physical fight with another person like domestic violence

 - Paying or receiving a bribe